-The Board of General Studies, in consultation with the General Education Advisory Panels and the Writing Requirements Committee, is responsible to the Associate Vice President, Undergraduate Studies, for final review and recommendations on all criteria, courses, evaluation and assessment instruments, and procedures.
+The Board of General Studies, in consultation with the General Education Advisory Panels and the Writing Requirements Committee, is responsible to the Associate Vice President, Undergraduate Studies, for review and recommendations on all criteria, courses, evaluation and assessment instruments, and procedures.
+Decertification recommendations shall be sent to the Curriculum and Research Committee after consultation with the department has failed to arrive at a solution.
 The Guidelines that appear in this booklet were revised by the committee members listed at the end of the Guidelines, in consultation with faculty, students, staff and administrators across the campus community.
 The Academic Senate on 4/29/05 approved the Guidelines unanimously.